<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <li>Forgetting appointments</li>

-<li>Confusion about time or location</li>
+<li>Confusion about the time or where they are</li>

 </ul>

-<p><br>Early support helps manage these challenges well.</p>
+<p>Early support helps manage these challenges well..</p>

 <div class="wp-block-buttons is-layout-flex wp-block-buttons-is-layout-flex">